omarmoreta/blackjack-casino-game/README.md

 This game will be created using HTML, CSS, and JavaScript.

-Card credits by Brian Huisman (GreyWyvern): https://opengameart.org/content/greywyvern-playing-card-set
+Cards by Brian Huisman (GreyWyvern): https://opengameart.org/content/greywyvern-playing-card-set Music by Coma-Media from Pixabay